cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 </HighlightBox>

 You can also inspect your keys.
-These are held in one of the the backend keyrings, which by default is that of the operating system or of the test.
+These are held in one of the backend keyrings, which by default is that of the operating system or of the test.
 To ring-fence them too, and to ensure consistency, you will use the `test` backend and also save them in `./private/.simapp`:

 <CodeGroup>